Disseminated Intravascular Coagulation (DIC)

 What is disseminated intravascular coagulation (DIC)?

-When your body needs to stop bleeding, it makes blood clots.
-In disseminated intravascular coagulation (DIC), your body makes clots throughout your body when they are not needed.
-This uses up your body’s clotting factors (the parts of blood needed to make a clot), which leads to bleeding.
+When an area of your body is bleeding and needs to stop, platelets in your blood stick to the area and form blood clots.
+In disseminated intravascular coagulation (DIC), your body makes clots when they are not needed.
+This uses up your body’s clotting factors (the parts of blood that make a clot), which causes bleeding.
 These clots can also block blood flow to organs, leading to organ failure.

 DIC is an oncologic emergency, which is a serious health problem caused by the cancer itself or its treatment.
 Oncologic emergencies need to be treated right away.